- 1 cup white whole wheat (scooped and leveled)

-- First, add all of the dry ingredients to a medium bowl and whisk until combined.
+- Add all of the dry ingredients to a medium bowl and whisk until combined.
 Set aside for later.

-- Next, using a stand mixer* butter and brown sugar together at medium speed.
+- Next, using a stand mixer* cream the coconut oil, butter, and brown sugar together at medium speed.
 This will take around 3-4 minutes.

-- Crack the egg into the creamed mixture mix on medium until combined.
+- Crack the egg into the creamed mixture and add molasses as well.
+Mix on medium until combined.

 - Finally, slowly add the dry ingredients to the wet ingredients with a 1/2 cup scoop at a time and mix on medium.
 Repeat until all dry ingredients are gone and the dough is combined.
 The dough should be a little thicker than normal cookie dough, but still be very easy to form a ball.